yegor256/blog/_drafts/_factory.md

 ## They Can Cache

-Let's say I need a red tomato color in multiple places of the application:
+Let's say I need a red tomato color in multiple places in the application:

 {% highlight java %}
 Color tomato = new Color(255, 99, 71);